kubeshop/.github/CONTRIBUTING.md

 # How to contribute

 Thank you for looking at this.
-We, at Kubeshop, are really excited to have you contribute on Monokle with us.
+We, at Kubeshop, are really excited to have you contribute on the project with us.

 The project is still new, so the main lines of communication with our team is through github issues or direct messages (more to be announced).